chaiqq/HPCAA-CUDA/reduce/README.md

 # Optimization Process
 Based on https://developer.download.nvidia.com/assets/cuda/files/reduction.pdf
-Kernels were tested on NVIDIA Quadro K3100M, Compute Capability = 3.0
+Kernels were tested on NVIDIA Quadro K3100M, Compute Capability = 3.0.
+The reduction operation is memory bound.
+The arithmetic intensity = n FLOP / (n*4 Byte) = 0.25.
+So in the performance, we focus on the bandwidth it can achieve.
 ## Overview
 The reduce kernel performs reduction  by 2 phases.
 1st phase: inside each block; each block then produces a partial sum;